MajorCooke/Doom4Doom/Docs/Readme.txt

 * Construction *

 Base                    : New from scratch
-Build Time              : Something like 6 months Editor(s) used          : Slade, Programmer's notepad, GIMP, Audacity,
+Build Time              : ~6 months for v1
+Editor(s) used          : Slade, Programmer's notepad, GIMP, Audacity,
                           Notepad++, Paint.net, FL Studio, GitKraken, Sourcetree Known Bugs              : * Sometimes glory kills will only do a quick punch